HajiraMasood/betsafe-movie-application/README.md

 	- Selected movie detail information - Title, Year, Type, Poster, Plot, IMDB rating, Runtime, Genre is shown
 	- Navigating back to movie list.
 Previous search & results are visible

+Test:
+  - There is test in every component and one custom test is added in movie-list component.

 Pages have proper urls and navigation works as expected:
 	- using the back and forward button of the browser takes to the correct page
 	- reloading the current page works as expected

 ## Technologies Used